 Believe it or not, the closest beach to London is actually on the Piccadilly Line!
 In Ruislip, West London, a 700-acre woodland nature reserve is home to a gorgeous natural lake, with a genuine sandy beach.
 Woodland trails, a miniature train, and a pirate ship for kids are also on offer, but despite the above, swimming is technically not permitted.
-That said, picnics can take place on willow lawn and beachside and other areas around the Lido – so there’s plenty else to make the most of.
+That said, picnics can take place on the willow lawn and beachside and other areas around the Lido – so there’s plenty else to make the most of.

 5. Frensham Beach, Surrey

 Miles away from the coast, nestled away in far away surrey, is a picturesque beach that’ll make you do a double take.
-Day-trippers flock to Frensham Beach on hot days, and swim in the calm pond waters, sunbathe and eat ice creams.
+Day-trippers flock to Frensham Beach on hot days and swim in the calm pond waters, sunbathe and eat ice creams.
 There’s an on-site bar selling burgers, chips and drinks, but if you’d prefer to set bring your own picnic, you’re more than welcome to – but barbecues and fires are a no-go.
-The lake has two swimming areas that are perfect for kiddies and adults like.
+The lake has two swimming areas that are perfect for kiddies and adults alike.
 Marked by white buoys, you’ll go no deeper than 1.4 metres.

-6. Whitstable Beach
+6. Whitstable Beach, Kent

 7. Mersea Island, Essex

-Head over to Essex if you’re looking for a magical retreat in the tiny island of Mersea.
+Head over to Essex if you’re looking for a magical retreat on the tiny island of Mersea.
 Known for its mouth-watering seafood and old-world charms, Mersea is the perfect place to sit and relax, enjoying good food (such as its Colchester native oyster) and lounging on the beach.
 You can choose from East or West Mersea – the west is a small fishing town, with soft, sandy beaches and a wide selection of shops, restaurants and pubs.
 The east attracts people who prefer rural, wild natural beaches and large open spaces.

 8. Bournemouth Beach, Dorset

 As beaches go, you won’t find bigger than this one.
 Bournemouth Beach is a whopping eleven miles long, so it’s easy enough to escape the crowds here.
 Amongst golden sands of spots like Sandbanks, you’ll also find shops, gardens, hotels, and restaurants.
-Bournemouth beach is the ideal location whatever the weather or time of year.
+Bournemouth Beach is the ideal location whatever the weather or time of year.
 Every section of Bournemouth’s beach offers a different experience, so why not try out one of many superb water sports or enjoy plenty of family attractions at Pier Approach?
 There is a bit of the beach with your name on it.

-9. Brighton Beach
+9. Brighton Beach, East Sussex

 When you ask most people what their favourite beach is near London, the majority will undoubtedly say Brighton.
 And folks, Brighton Beach is just full of pebbles.
-So why is it such a hot-ticket with Londoners and tourists alike?
+So why is it such a hot ticket with Londoners and tourists alike?
 Well, in a nutshell, it encapsulates the core of the British seaside.
-From the adventurous pier, with arcades to entertain the kids, the moreish fish and chips and more notably the British Airways i360 which takes you up into the Brighton skies for 360-degree-panoramas.
+From the adventurous pier, with arcades to entertain the kids, the moreish fish and chips and more notably the British Airways i360 which takes you up into the Brighton skies for 360-degree panoramas.